selwynpolit/d9book/book/setup_mac.md

 After updating, be sure to run `source ~/.zshrc` or you will have to close the terminal and reopen it.

 ::: tip Note
-Most recently Drupal requires PHP 8.2 so you might want to install that instead.
+Most recently Drupal has begun using PHP 8.3 so you might want to install that instead with `brew install php@8.3`.
 :::

-Add some settings to let you run drush:

-check to make sure this is the place to add your custom settings.ini
+Add settings to let you run drush.
+Use this to locate your custom `.ini` file:

 ```sh
 php --ini